Nashville Visitation Lawyer

 Frequently Asked Questions Regarding Parenting Time and Visitation Cases

-Children cannot determine custody or visitation themselves, but the court takes the wishes of children over the age of 12 into consideration when making custody and visitation decisions.
+Children cannot determine custody or visitation themselves, but the court takes the wishes of children over the age of 14 into strong consideration when making custody and visitation decisions.